 Clear, simple language beats technical jargon every time.
 If you need three words to explain something, don't use ten.
 Using a specific, clear call to action can increase conversion rates by 161%.
 Users scan more than they read, so make every word count.

-This extends beyond button labels and headlines.
-Error messages, onboarding instructions, empty states, and tooltips all benefit from simple, direct language.
+This extends beyond button labels.
+Error messages, onboarding instructions, empty states, and tooltips all benefit from direct language.
 When users encounter an error and the message explains clearly what happened and what to do next, they recover quickly instead of abandoning the task.

 Simple Design and Accessibility: Two Sides of the Same Coin

-One of the most important and often overlooked benefits of simple design is that it naturally creates more accessible interfaces.
-When you reduce visual noise, increase contrast, use legible type sizes, and create clear navigation patterns, you're not just helping the average user.
+Simple design is accessible design.
+When you reduce visual noise, increase contrast, use legible type, and create clear navigation patterns, you're not just helping the average user.
 You're making your product usable for the approximately 1.3 billion people worldwide who live with some form of disability.

 Businesses lose $6.9 billion annually due to inaccessible websites, and 71% of users with disabilities leave sites that are hard for them to navigate.
 These aren't edge cases.
 They're real users and real revenue.

 At Wauu!
 Creative, accessibility is built into our design and development process from the beginning, not added as an afterthought.
-This means products that work better for every user, not just those without disabilities.
+Products that work better for every user, not just those without disabilities, are the standard we hold ourselves to.

 Making Simplicity Work for Your Specific Users